Eduardo-YGIAH/Portfolio/README.md

 This project will be updated frequently with new projects I will be making.

-Use the contact form in the website to get in touch if you would like to be notified when a new project is uploaded, if you have a request for a specific project or for any other reason.
+Use the contact form in the website to get in touch if you would like to reach out.